jforman/virthelper/README.md

 * cluster_size: an integer for the number of CoreOS hosts to create.
 * coreos_create_cluster: No value here is needed.
 This is used to tell the script to retrieve an etcd Discovery URL token used for all hosts.

+**NOTE: etcd clustering is configured to use secure communications (https) with self signed certificates.**

+Certificates are expected to live in */etc/ssl/certs* hostname_with_index

+* CA: ca.pem
+* Client Certificate: etcd-client.pem
+* Client Key: etcd-client-key.pem

 ```
 vmbuilder.py \
 --bridge_interface ${vm_host_iface} --disk_pool_name localdump --host_name ${base_name} --vm_type coreos --domain_name ${vm_domainname} --coreos_create_cluster --cluster_size ${cluster_size} create_vm
 ```

+_TODO: Add support for en/disabling secure transport for etcd from command line._
+_TODO: Add support for configuring SSL certificate directory from command line._

 ### A three-VM CoreOS cluster using static IP addressing for each CoreOS node.